 I hope this overview of impostor syndrome and how to start tackling it has helped you see that you have options.
 That it doesn't have to be a no-win situation, and you don't have to live with this for the rest of your life, hoping it will go away once you've achieved enough.

 Unless you learn to dialogue with your mind better and develop a more positive relationship with yourself, impostor syndrome will likely stick around and keep you stuck for much longer than it needs to.

-By learning about what's really going on under your impostor syndrome, and learning how your brain works so you can use it to support you rather than hold you back, you can start to dis-engage from the self-doubt and self-sabotage at the heart of impostor syndrome and start owning more of your brilliance.
+By learning about what's going on under the surface of your impostor feelings, and learning more about how your brain works, you can train your mind to support you rather than hold you back, and start to dis-entangle from the self-doubt and self-sabotage at the heart of impostor syndrome and start owning more of your brilliance.

 I'm passionate about supporting people to move beyond impostor syndrome and thrive.